DonaldWhyte/isomorphic-react-workshop/README.md

 This workshop covers building a web application that allows users to search through tweets using the Twitter Search RESTful API.

-All of the code for this example application can be found in the `twitterSearchApp/` directory.
-Instructions on how to run and deploy that applic
+The code for this example application can be found in the following directories:

+* `twitterSearchApp/` -- contains isomorphic React single page application
+* `twitterSearchApi/` -- contains RESTFUL API for searching Twitter

+Instructions on how to run and deploy both the application and API are available in their respective directories.

 ## Running Presentation